kshitij7704/Land_Price_Predictor_Using_ML_Model/README.md

-# 🏞️ Land Price Predictor Using ML Model
+# 🏞️ Real Estate Price Predictor Using ML Model

 This project predicts land prices based on various influencing factors using a Machine Learning model.
 It features end-to-end workflow — from data generation and web scraping to model training and prediction — built primarily using Python libraries such as **NumPy**, **pandas**, **scikit-learn**, **matplotlib**, and **seaborn**.